HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 # How AssetTracker works

-AssetTracker builds on Hyperview's existing architecture by adding specialized hardware and software to achieve automated Rack U-level tracking across one or more data centers.
+AssetTracker builds on Hyperview's capabilities by adding specialized hardware and software to achieve automated Rack U-level tracking across one or more data centers.

 ## Terminology